30 Oct Spanish Financial Authority criteria on Tokenizing Securities and ICOs

 1. Consideration of tokens as negotiable securities

 Proposals will be analyzed on a case-by-case basis

-The criteria established by the CNMV’s and published in their statement of February 2018 are still valid, although with a nuance in view of the orientation that the international debate on this issue is having.
+The criteria established in the CNMV Communiqué published in February 20181 are still valid, although with a nuance in view of the direction that the international debate on this subject is taking.